tasmota/decode-config/README.md

 ### .dmp Format

-This format is binary encrypted and is the same as used by Tasmota "Backup/Restore Configuration" web interface.
+This format is binary encrypted and is identical to a Tasmota configuration file saved by Tasmota web interface using "Configuration/Backup Configuration".

 ### .json Format